DedoGamingONE/Lockpick_RCM/README.md

     ```

  2. [Create a new private repository on Github](https://help.github.com/articles/creating-a-new-repository/) and name it `Lockpick_RCM`.
-    > If you are unable to create a private repo, you can request unlimited private repos as a studant by getting
+    > If you are unable to create a private repo, you can request unlimited private repos as a student by getting
     > the [student pack](https://education.github.com/pack) from Github.

  3. Mirror-push your bare clone to your new `Lockpick_RCM` repository.